Size ranking: 16th

 A popular name for Cygnus is the Northern Cross, and indeed its shape is far larger and more distinctive than the famous Southern Cross.
 In its cruciform shape the Greeks visualized the long neck, outstretched wings and stubby tail of a swan flying along the Milky Way, in which it is embedded.
+Aratus’s description of it as being hazy or misty in parts is no doubt a reference to the Milky Way running through it.
 The mythographers tell us that the swan is Zeus in disguise, on his way to one of his innumerable love affairs, but his exact quarry is a subject of some disagreement.

 Cygnus flying down the Milky Way in a chart from the Atlas Coelestis of John Flamsteed (1729).

-At the root of its tail lies the bright star Deneb, here labelled simply Alpha.
+At the root of its tail lies the bright star Deneb, here labelled simply with the Greek letter Alpha.

 In both versions the outcome was that Nemesis produced an egg which was then given to Queen Leda of Sparta, some say by Hermes and others say by a passing shepherd who found the egg in a wood.
 Out of the egg hatched the beautiful Helen, later to become famous as Helen of Troy.